zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 # How can I setup the locale depending on a routing parameter?

-It is a common task to have an localized web application where the setting of the locale (and therefor the language) depends on the routing.
-There are other ways of setting a language like using the session or a specialized sub-domain.
+Localized web applications often set the locale (and therefor the language) based on a routing parameter, the session, or a specialized sub-domain.
-In this recipe we will concentrate on using the a routing parameter.
+In this recipe we will concentrate on using a routing parameter.

-## Setting up the route ##
+## Setting up the route

-If you want to set the locale depending on an routing parameter, you first have to add a language parameter to your routes.
-In this example we use the `lang` parameter which should consist of two small letters,
+If you want to set the locale depending on an routing parameter, you first have to add a language parameter to each route that requires localization.

+In this example we use the `lang` parameter, which should consist of two lowercase alphabetical characters:

 ```php
 return [